 It is vital to understand the different types of medical waste and separate them accordingly, in order to protect healthcare workers and other patients, and to dispose of the waste safely and effectively.

 Different types of medical waste require different disposal techniques to ensure that any infectious materials cannot contaminate or spread to other areas.

-Some general medical waste can be disposed of in landfill.
-Some requires specialist treatment such as a medical incinerator.
+Medical waste generally requires specialist treatment for safe disposal such as a medical incinerator.

 The vast majority of medical waste must be incinerated to ensure that all traces of infections or pathogens are completely destroyed.

 Our extensive range of medical incinerators can safely destroy any waste from types 1 to 4, helping you effectively stay on top of your medical waste disposal on site.